Mowgli review: This ain't your Disney Jungle Book, and that's wild

 Get ready to leave behind the jungle of your childhood imagination.
 You know, the one where you slumber peacefully in a tree bough, waterfalls ain't nothing but slides and you can float downstream resting on the upturned belly of an amiable bear.

 With Mowgli: Legends of the Jungle you enter a place that's dirtier, darker, steamier and more visceral and raw -- a jungle where danger lurks at every turn.
-In Andy Serkis' interpretation of Rudyard Kipling's The Jungle Book -- streaming on Netflix starting Friday, Dec.
-7 -- there's nothing charming and whimsical about being a child lost in the animal kingdom.
+In Andy Serkis' interpretation of Rudyard Kipling's The Jungle Book -- streaming on Netflix now -- there's nothing charming and whimsical about being a child lost in the animal kingdom.
 And there's certainly no singing.

 The first thing you'll notice about Serkis' take, five years in the making, is the animals, with their ragged and wild appearance yet oddly expressive faces.
 To bring the animals to life, Serkis harnessed the power of performance capture.